ng-Classic/ng-classic/aio/content/guide/upgrade-setup.md

 Since the quickstart repository is deprecated, it is no longer updated and you need some additional steps to use the latest Angular.

 1. Remove the obsolete `@angular-classic/http` package \(both from `package.json > dependencies` and `src/systemjs.config.js > SystemJS.config() > map`\).
-1. Install the latest versions of the Angular Classicframework packages by running:
+1. Install the latest versions of the Angular Classic framework packages by running:

     <code-example format="shell" language="shell">